joybio/multiPrime/README.md

   ```

 # Start a run independently
-If you want to run *.py locally on your computer independently.
+If you want to run python script locally on your computer independently.
 It is as easy as invoking:
   ```bash
   python {path to script}/{target}.py --help
   ```